Black Holes and Covariance in Effective Quantum Gravity: Introduction

-Despite its significant successes, general relativity (GR) faces challenges, such as the existence of singularities \cite{PhysRevLett.14.57} and its inconsistency with quantum physics \cite{polchinski1998string,Ambjorn:2001cv,ashtekar2015general,Surya:2019ndm}, suggesting that GR might not be the ultimate theory of spacetime.
-This prompts ongoing efforts to modify Einstein's theory, which requires relaxing one of the fundamental hypotheses of the Lovelock theorem that makes Einstein's GR unique \cite{Lovelock:1972vz}.
-For instance, alternative theories with extra fields, non-local theories with higher derivatives, or minimally modified gravity where 4-dimensional diffeomorphism covariance is broken have been considered \cite{Clifton:2011jh,Mukohyama:2019unx,Yao:2020tur}.
-In addition to these options, the current work attempts to explore another approach where the Hamiltonian formulation is used to abandon the existence of an action in the metric tensor while still maintaining 4-dimensional diffeomorphism covariance.
-This approach is particularly relevant when a canonical quantum gravity model leads to a semiclassical theory of gravity in the Hamiltonian formulation.
+Despite its successes, general relativity (GR) faces challenges, including the existence of singularities \cite{PhysRevLett.14.57} and its incompatibility with quantum physics \cite{polchinski1998string,Ambjorn:2001cv,ashtekar2015general,Surya:2019ndm}, suggesting it may not be the final theory of spacetime.
+This prompts ongoing efforts to modify GR.
+Beyond existing approaches \cite{Clifton:2011jh,Mukohyama:2019unx,Yao:2020tur}, we explore modifications within the Hamiltonian formulation while maintaining 4-dimensional diffeomorphism covariance, which is particularly relevant for semiclassical gravity emerging from canonical quantum gravity models.